A 3D look at Tuesday’s twin tornadoes

-Matt Meister, our FOX21 Storm Team chief meteorolgist, shares the formation of two tornadoes near Joes on Aug.
-13 with a behind the curtain look using 3D radar.
+Matt Meister, FOX21 Storm Team chief meteorologist, shares the formation of two tornadoes near Joes on Tuesday with a behind-the-curtain look using 3D radar.

 By 2:09, another thunderstorm crashing into the first storm produced another tornado, a little farther to the southeast from the first tornado.
 According to storm chasers and residents in the area, the two twisters were on the ground together for about 75 seconds.